dimasalt/farmnotebook/README.md

 ---

 ### Transaction page
  - Replace Chart JS with ECharts from https://echarts.apache.org/en/index.html

 ### Transaction page
 - Add pagination

-### Budger planning page

-Need to think of possibly adding functionality to display and have multiple budgets to work with rather than one like it's right now.

 ### Feed Calculator Page
 - Add option to calculate a complete grain finish for 2 last months from 500lb animal to 700lb without any hay for the last 60 days